 - Film and Television

-Participation in this virtual community of growth helps us to discover how racial and social injustice impact our community, to connect with one another, and to identify ways to dismantle racism and other forms of discrimination.
+Participation in this virtual community of growth helped us to discover how racial and social injustice impact our community, to connect with one another, and to identify ways to dismantle racism and other forms of discrimination.

+JOIN US in 2023!
 We invite you to join us by rallying to make change for communities of color and telling the world We Can’t Wait: Equity and Justice Now!

 Our collective efforts can root out injustice, transform institutions, and create a world that sees women, girls, and people of color the way we do: Equal.
 Powerful.
 Unstoppable.